james-harding/proxmox-template-builder/README.md

 # Proxmox-Template-Builder

-Proxmox Template Builder is a script that automatically builds Virtual Machine (VM) templates in a Proxmox Virtual Environment (PVE) with Cloud-Init enabled.
-The templates are built from official cloud images from various Linux distributions, which have only been modified to install and enable the QEMU guest agent.
+Proxmox Template Builder is a bash script that automatically creates and maintains Virtual Machine (VM) templates in a Proxmox Virtual Environment (PVE) with Cloud-Init enabled.
+The templates are built from official cloud images of various Linux distributions like AlmaLinux, Debian, and Ubuntu, which have been minimally modified to install and enable the QEMU guest agent.

+The script manages the lifecycle of templates by destroying and recreating templates that are older than a specified number of days (default: 5 days).
+This expiration period can be configured in the config.sh file.
+The script is designed to run as a scheduled task to maintain up-to-date templates consistently.

 ## Available Templates
 - AlmaLinux 8